Rush?

 Bullying

-Bullying is a form of aggression that involves trying to repeatedly and deliberately hurt someone.
-It can occur online and offline, physically and verbally.
-Bullying involves several people.
-The bully, the bullied and bystanders.
-The bully is usually not alone, but the bullied is.
-Being bullied causes all kinds of mental problems such as stress, anxiety, loneliness, shame and lack of self-confidence.
+Bullying is a form of aggression that attempts to hurt someone repeatedly and intentionally.
+This can occur online and offline, physically and verbally.
+Various people are involved in bullying: the bully, the victim, and bystanders.
+The bully is usually not alone, but the victim is.
+Being bullied causes various mental problems such as stress, fear, loneliness, shame, and lack of self-confidence.

 Read more

-Aggression and violence in the workplace takes many forms.
-Aggression and violence occurs when an employee is physically or verbally harassed, threatened or attacked.
-This can be caused by colleagues, but also by third parties (such as a customer or client).
-Aggression and violence causes a lot of damage, to the victim but also to those involved.
-A distinction is made between verbal, psychological and physical aggression.
+Agression and violence in the workplace take many forms.
+There is aggression and violence when an employee is physically or verbally harassed, threatened, or attacked.
+This can be caused by colleagues but also by third parties (such as a customer or client).
+Aggression and violence cause a lot of damage, to the victim and also to those involved.
+Distinctions are made between verbal, psychological, and physical aggression.

 Read more